easybuilders/easybuild-tutorial/docs/2022-isc22/integration_lumi.md

 EasyBuild supports the use of modules that were not installed via EasyBuild.
 We refer to such modules as [external modules](https://docs.easybuild.io/en/latest/Using_external_modules.html).
-External modules do not define the `EBROOT*` and `EBVERSION*` environment variables that EasyBuild sets in modules it generates (and uses internally in some easyblocks and easyconfigs), and they also have no corresponding easyconfig file that can tell EasyBuild about further dependencies.
+External modules do not define the `EBROOT*` and `EBVERSION*` environment variables that are present in EasyBuild-generated modules and that EasyBuild uses internally in some easyblocks and easyconfigs, and they also have no corresponding easyconfig file that can tell EasyBuild about further dependencies.

 External modules are used extensively on Cray systems to interface with the Cray PE (which comes with its own modules and cannot be installed via EasyBuild):